-- 97. There are a number of ways to get a PCR test: - Book a test at NHS Inform for your nearest COVID-19 test site.
+- 92. There are a number of ways to get a PCR test: - Book a test at NHS Inform for your nearest COVID-19 test site.
 There are drive-through, walk-through, and mobile testing units across Scotland which are open from 8-am until 8pm, 7 days a week.
 Small scale test sites have also been set up in Highland, Grampian and Argyll & Bute to provide access to testing within local communities.
 A full list of sites can be found at Gov.Scot. - Order a home PCR test kit online, or by calling 119.
 A test will then be delivered to your home.
-To return you can either drop the test at your nearest priority post box, or if you are unable to go out, you can also call 119 to book a courier collection from your home. - 98.
-If schools identify any staff or pupils who may find it challenging to access a test site, to reduce the amount of time they may need to wait for a home test kit to be delivered, they can order a limited stock of PCR test kits to provide in advance to those staff or pupils.
-In the event that those staff or pupils are identified as higher risk contacts and have to self-isolate, they may then use those PCR test kits to ascertain whether they need to continue to self-isolate, as per NHS guidance. - 99.
+To return you can either drop the test at your nearest priority post box, or if you are unable to go out, you can also call 119 to book a courier collection from your home. - 93.
+If schools identify any relevant staff or pupils who may find it challenging to access a test site, to reduce the amount of time they may need to wait for a home test kit to be delivered, they can order a limited stock of PCR test kits to provide in advance to those staff or pupils.
+Under the latest self-isolation guidance, fully vaccinated adult close contacts, and those aged under 18 years and 4 months, will no longer be required to take a PCR test but will instead be able to use LFD tests daily for 7 days.
+Schools should ensure that they have sufficient stocks of LFD test kits to distribute regularly to staff and secondary pupils, for use in regular testing and when identified as high-risk close contacts.
+Primary schools are encouraged to promote awareness of the universal testing offer to parents/carers, for use in the event that their primary school-aged children are identified as high risk close contacts. - 94.
 PCR test kits can be ordered by schools using the same digital ordering system as is used for the schools LFD asymptomatic testing programme.